Last Updated: May 11, 2020

 Supplemental information and key things to note regarding the Commission's application of the EEOC guidance:

 Scope of adoption: The Commission's adoption of EEOC guidance to address the current public health crisis does not constitute a wholesale adoption of federal disability law, nor does it limit the NYCHRL beyond the scope of what is covered within the EEOC guidance.

 The Commission may update this guidance as the situation related to COVID-19 develops.
 You are encouraged to check back to this site.

-It is illegal for business owners or staff at places of public accommodations (e.g. grocery stores, medical facilities, restaurants, among others) to kick you out, refuse to serve you, or otherwise treat you less well than other customers because of fears or stigma around COVID-19, including harassment or discrimination on the basis of actual or perceived race, national origin, disability, or other protected classes.
+It is illegal for business owners or staff at places of public accommodations (e.g., grocery stores, medical facilities, restaurants, among others) to kick you out, refuse to serve you, or otherwise treat you less well than other customers because of fears or stigma around COVID-19, including harassment or discrimination on the basis of actual or perceived race, national origin, disability, or other protected classes.
 Based on current available information, the Commission considers actual or perceived infection with COVID-19 to be protected as a disability under the New York City Human Rights Law (NYCHRL).
 Business owners may enforce requirements that customers wear facial coverings and maintain social distance while on their premises, subject to the requirements of the NYCHRL that reasonable accommodations be made for members of protected groups, as described below.